narula2000/wc/README.md

 # wc

-This is part of John Crickett Coding Challenges
+This is part of John Crickett Coding Challenges here is the (link)[https://codingchallenges.fyi/challenges/challenge-wc].